-A dynamic imagery layer is a type of imagery layer you can host in ArcGIS Online that references the source raster data and performs processing and rendering on the fly.
+A dynamic imagery layer is a type of imagery layer you can publish and work with in ArcGIS Online that references the source raster data and performs processing and rendering on the fly.
 This means that anytime you interact with the layer, for example, by panning or zooming in a map, ArcGIS Online accesses and processes the source data, and displays it on your screen.

 Note: